Showmenu

 Collaborative Care

 Effective cancer care requires a multidisciplinary team of specialists working on your behalf.
-Our physicians work together to develop a personalized care plan for you.
-Your team also includes experienced nurses, advanced practice providers, pharmacists, research coordinators and other caring staff.
+Our providers work together to develop a personalized care plan for you.
+Your cancer care team includes experienced physicians, surgeons, nurses, advanced practice providers, pharmacists, research coordinators and other caring staff members.

 Innovative Treatments

-UC Davis Comprehensive Cancer Center is one of only about 70 National Cancer Institute-designated cancer centers in the U.S. We offer the most advanced treatments available and access to clinical trials.
-Through leading-edge research, our physicians and scientists are driving the development of new medications, devices and other therapies.
+UC Davis Comprehensive Cancer Center is one of 58 National Cancer Institute-designated comprehensive cancer centers in the U.S. We offer the most advanced treatments available and access to clinical trials.
+Through leading-edge research, our experts are driving the development of new medications, devices and other therapies.

 shield_with_heart